Aider-AI/aider/docs/benchmarks.md

 ## GPT-3.5 hallucinates function calls

-GPT-3.5 is prone to ignoring the JSON Schema that specifies valid functions, and often returns a completely novel and syntactically invalid `function_call` fragment with `"name": "python"`.
+GPT-3.5 is prone to ignoring the JSON Schema that specifies valid functions, and often returns a completely novel and semantically invalid `function_call` fragment with `"name": "python"`.

 ```